 Creating proposal requests is one of the primary job duties.
 Those are proposals submitted by both individuals and businesses.
 It’s necessary to study the entire documentation and recommend which offers should be accepted/denied.
 Proposals usually contain a detailed description of the software development projects.
-Also, they specify how much time it might take for a team to accomplish the project.
+Also, they specify how long a team might take to accomplish the task.
 Finally, such info should include funding details and budget limits.

 Outsourcing managers must prepare outsourcing job descriptions and education for outsourcing manager as well.
-It’s up to them to draw a picture of an ideal expert based on the client’s requirements and applicant’s qualifications in outsourcing manager job description.
+It’s up to them to draw a picture of an ideal expert based on the client’s requirements and the applicant’s qualifications in outsourcing manager job description.
 Those qualifications may include tech skills like the knowledge of specific programming languages.
-In addition, sometimes, such managers can come up with guidelines on how to submit proposals or bids using outsourcing consultant job description.
+In addition, sometimes, such managers can devise guidelines on how to submit proposals or bids using outsourcing consultant job description.

-From time to time, outsourcing managers take an active part in project development processes.
+From time to time, outsourcing coordinators take an active part in project development processes.
 They should not code anything, but their role is still vital.
 One instance is when this specialist plans a writing project for their organization.
 An outsourcing manager may set up the word count, as well as other requirements like formatting for that content.
 When it comes to budget planning, an outsourcing manager may be responsible for the entire project’s budget.

 Outsourcing managers often have responsibilities and purposes similar to human resource managers (HRMs).
-Thus, they have to select talent pools or entire companies to handle client’s projects properly and on-time.
-They may want to review various resumes, CVs, and cover letters, as well as proposals before hiring this or another person.
-They check all skills, expertise, and even educational background to make sure that the specific applicants would perfectly fit the client’s project.
+Thus, they must select talent pools or entire companies to handle client projects correctly and on time.
+They may want to review various resumes, CVs, cover letters, and proposals before hiring this or another person.
+They check all applicants’ skills, expertise, and educational background that would perfectly fit the client’s project.

-Outsourcing managers may also want to review previous cases and portfolios before making the final hiring decision.
-These people play an essential role in developing instructions for approving proposals and hiring candidates.
+Outsourcing coordinators may also want to review previous cases and portfolios before finalizing decisions.
+These people are essential in developing instructions for approving proposals and hiring candidates.

 Primary Duties of an Outsourcing Manager